kurtpeters/calico/README.md

 ###Register Mixins

 If working in AMD or dealing with any module pattern, using and reusing mixins is like butta.
 When a mixin becomes registered, any Backbone instance has reference to it’s source.
-To apply a mixin from the calico registry to a new Backbone instance, wrap it’s declaration in string literal.
+To apply a mixin from the calico registry to a new instance, wrap it’s declaration in a string literal.

 >**Note:** An object argument can be used to register multiple mixins.